solana-labs/example-move/README.md

 ```

 ## Customizing the Program
-To customize, make changes to the files under `/src`
+To customize, make changes to the files under [`/src`](https://github.com/solana-labs/example-move/tree/master/src)

-Now when you run `npm run start`, you should see the results of your changes.
+Now when you run `npm run start` again you should see the results of your changes.